hunglun/autofill-mdac-form/README.md

 You would see the form is automatically filled up.

-To change the form values to yours, modify chrome-autofill-mdac-extension/scripts/content.js
+To change the form values to yours, right click the extension and select 'options'.

-Read https://developer.chrome.com/docs/extensions/mv3/getstarted/tut-reading-time/ to understand how content.js inject values to the form.

 # Video demo for using devtools to update MDAC